cyclus/cyclus.github.com/source/kernel/build_from_source.rst

-Getting and Building Cyclus From Source
+Getting and Building |Cyclus| From Source
 =======================================

-The Cyclus Library Suite
+The |Cyclus| Library Suite
 ------------------------
-The *Cyclus* ecosystem is composed of two projects:
+The |cyclus| ecosystem is composed of two projects:

-  * Cyclus Core, comprising core kernel functionality
+  * |Cyclus| Core, comprising core kernel functionality
   * Cycamore, a physics and other domain module repository

 Installation information is provided in the readmes of each repository, and the